catchorg/Catch2/docs/deprecations.md

 ## Planned changes

-### Reporter verbosities

-The current implementation of verbosities, where the reporter is checked up-front whether it supports the requested verbosity, is fundamentally misguided and will be changed.
-The new implementation will no longer check whether the specified reporter supports the requested verbosity, instead it will be up to the reporters to deal with verbosities as they see fit (with an expectation that unsupported verbosities will be, at most, warnings, but not errors).

 ### Output format of `--list-*` command line parameters

 The various list operations will be piped through reporters.
 This means